-We have audited the financial statements of the student activities special revenue fund of the School Board of Leon County Internal Accounts (the Internal Accounts) as of and for the year ended June 30, 2022, and have issued our report thereon dated February 3, 2023.
-Our report on the financial statements included a paragraph explaining that the financial statements include only the fiduciary net position of the Internal Accounts and does not include the financial position of the Leon County District School Board (the District).
+We have audited the financial statements of the student activities special revenue fund of the School Board of Leon County Internal Accounts (the Internal Accounts) as of and for the fiscal year ended June 30, 2023, and have issued our report thereon dated December 4, 2023.
+Our report on the financial statements included a paragraph explaining that the financial statements include only the fund balance and changes in fund balance of the Internal Accounts and does not include the financial position of the Leon County District School Board (the District).